Introduction

 css

-Tailwind comes with a utility class for this so when I'm building a website with Tailwind I'll just stick with their built in sr-only class, which does the same things as above but with a slightly different approach.
+class, which does the same things as above but with a slightly different approach.
 I honestly would just use the snippet Tailwind uses all the time but I started using the other one before I started using Tailwind so when I'm just using normal CSS that's what I reach for by default.
-Below is the CSS that the sr-only class uses.
+Below is the CSS that the sr-only

 css